I2 Group: History

 Founded in 1990 in Cambridge, i2 Limited sold products to more than 2,000 organizations in 149 countries, including most members of NATO.
-The company was founded by Mike Hunter and Dr Tim Spiers, who along with one other founding investor and employees of the company, held all shares until the company was acquired in 2005.
+The company was founded by Mike Hunter and Dr Tim Spiers, who along with the employees of the company, held all shares until the company was acquired in 2005.

-i2 developed software products for visualisation and analysis of disparate data sources to aid criminal investigation, and which were later also used by other branches of government (including anti-terrorism, military intelligence and defence), as well as commercial fraud.
+i2 developed software products for visualization and analysis of disparate data sources to aid criminal investigation, and which were later also used by other branches of government (including anti-terrorism, military intelligence and defense), as well as commercial fraud.

 Beginning with desktop Windows solution, the first products were the i2 Link Notebook and i2 Case Notebook, which would eventually be used by every police force throughout the UK, and were often the incentive for the first PC installed for use by analysts and investigators in a particular office.

-Product capability and range was expanded from law enforcement, for use across industries including government, military and national defence and public safety, as well as commercial fraud prevention.
+Product capability and range was expanded from law enforcement, for use across industries including government, military and national defense and public safety, as well as commercial fraud prevention.

 US headquarters (known as i2 Incorporated) was in McLean, Virginia.
 In 2005 the company was acquired by ChoicePoint.

 In June 2008, i2 was acquired from ChoicePoint by Silver Lake Partners Sumeru fund for $185 million.

 In July 2009, i2 merged with Knowledge Computing Corporation (KCC), makers of Coplink software.
 KCC was founded in 1998 in Tucson, Arizona.

 In 2011, i2 received $10 million as an out of court settlement from Palantir. i2 sued Palantir in federal court alleging fraud, conspiracy, and copyright infringement over Palantir's algorithm.
 Shyam Sankar, Palantir’s director of business development, used a private eye company as the cutout for obtaining i2's code.

 In December 2021, IBM announced that it will be divesting the i2 family of products to N. Harris Computer Corporation, a division of Constellation Software.

 Products

 The first products included the i2 Link Notebook and i2 Case Notebook.

 The i2 Link Notebook enabled investigators to create entity relationship diagrams (a kind of visual database) allowing raw intelligence – largely textual reports (e.g. witness statements) – to be entered manually, revealing the relationships within the data and enabling data from different sources to be collated and graded.
-Automatic and manual layouts, and the ability to create, share, search, analyse and crucially print, even extremely large charts (sometimes tens of metres in length), dramatically improved law enforcement's ability to understand and communicate the status of investigations, and to direct and manage the process.
+Automatic and manual layouts, and the ability to create, share, search, analyze and crucially print, even extremely large charts (sometimes tens of meters in length), dramatically improved law enforcement's ability to understand and communicate the status of investigations, and to direct and manage the process.

-The i2 Case Notebook provided similar data entry and visualisation of time series data (i.e. laying events out along themes such as people and places), again able to handle very large data sets.
-Even with variable density timescales, due to the very large number of events uncovered in a large investigation, a single Case Chart could cover several walls in an office, or stretch tens of metres along a corridor.
+The i2 Case Notebook provided similar data entry and visualization of time series data (i.e. laying events out along themes such as people and places), again able to handle very large data sets.
+Even with variable density timescales, due to the very large number of events uncovered in a large investigation, a single Case Chart could cover several walls in an office, or stretch tens of meters along a corridor.